 Solvent: A dissolving vehicle for resin and pigment.
 The solvent also controls the ink’s viscosity and aids in the transport and drying of the ink.
 The solvent eventually evaporates, leaving the ink solids as the print.
 The solvent is also added during printing to alter the ink’s viscosity.
 The speed of the added solvent additionally impacts the ink pot life.

-1: Determine the substrate.
+Substrate.
 Prior to printing, understanding and knowing the substrate is the most important factor.
 This will determine which type of ink to use.
 Different inks adhere onto different substrates.
 Choosing the wrong ink will almost certainly guarantee a filed print.

-2: Determining resistance (Chemical and abrasion) and specifications.
+Resistance (Chemical and abrasion) and specifications.
 Different products get used for different applications and environments.
 A printed product will need to withstand the products use specifications.
 For example, if a product must withstand abrasion resistance, the ink must meet this requirement.
 If an ink will be cleaned with alcohol, then ink used must withstand this.
 Pad ink for glass must withstand dishwasher, hot-water, and detergents.
 Mil-spec prints must use Mil-spec inks.
 Tagless pad printing inks must pass Oeko tex and RSL certifications.
 Therefore, it is important to determine the type of resistance and specifications for the printed product.

 Some applications call for a matte finish, while others call for a glossy finish.
 The SE silicone inks have a high gloss finish.
 This is not the case with ST Series inks for tagless printing and other rubber applications.
 The ST pad printing inks have a matte finish.
 Natron inks for glass, on the other hand, can be changed from a gloss to a satin to a matte finish.